What is the NCIDQ?

 Professional Exam (IDPX) and the Interior Design Practicum.
 Building systems, codes, construction standards, contract administration, design application, professional

-the aspects that affect Interior Design.)
+considering all the aspects that affect Interior Design.)

 Becoming a licensed Interior Designer is necessary for the future of our profession.
 This title tells prospective clients and collaborating professionals